-Ubud is without doubt Bali’s spiritual hub, making it also one of the best spots on the island to indulge in self-care at numerous idyllic spas and wellness centers.
+Ubud is without a doubt Bali’s spiritual hub, making it also one of the best spots on the island to indulge in self-care at numerous idyllic spas and wellness centers.
 In Ubud you’re guaranteed to find the treatment you seek–whether you’re craving a reflexology session, detoxifying body-mask, stress relieving Balinese massage, reiki healing, sound therapy, salt room soaks, and just about any other holistic therapy.
-I did the very difficult job of testing out a few spas to divulge this list of the best spa experiences in Ubud.
+I did the very difficult job of testing out a few spas to for this list of the best spa experiences in Ubud.
 You can thank me later, for now, go get than zen.

 BEST AMBIANCE: SPA AT MAYA

 Tucked away outside the hectic Ubud city center awaits a sustainable oasis complete with one of the most beautiful spas in the world at Maya Ubud Resort.
 The luxury property operates a variety of sustainable practices and has obtained the prestigious Green Globe certification.
 Green Globe was the premier certification program with a rigorous eco-friendly standard in the travel industry.
 The Spa at Maya hanging thatch pavilion is enclosed by lush rainforest.
 Each treatment villa is open air which allows for soft sunlight to bathe the room while the jungle breeze circulates with lingering natural scents as the soothing sound of the Petanu river in the valley below hangs in the air accompanied by sweet calls from exotic birds.
 Naturally, Spa at Maya wins my bid for the best ambiance at a spa in Ubud.